Cancer Prevention and Treatment

-News: Please read Bill Sardi’s article on a simple nutritional cancer breakthrough.
+Please read Bill Sardi’s article on a simple nutritional cancer breakthrough.
 (Or his more detailed article).
 You can also listen to his radio interview on the topic.
 This is my blog reviewing the topic.
 I’d also read Sardi’s article on Vitamin C / Thymus gland.
-In short, I’d read everything on his site about cancer.
+In short, I would read everything on his site about cancer.
 I would throw the book at the problem to begin with, but what does anyone have to lose if the doctors give up?

 We’ve been waging a conventional “war on cancer” for over 40 years without a dramatic improvement in cancer statistics.
 Maybe it is time to consider what the body needs to be healthy.
 With real prevention, there is nothing for “early detection” screening to detect.
 Cancers develop when something in the original plan has gone wrong.
 The following steps are not in order of importance because all are important and any one of them might be the key item for a particular person.

 1. Make sure you have sufficient vitamin D. The evidence is mounting that low blood levels of vitamin D is a significant risk factor for cancer.
 Given the wide range of other benefits from vitamin D and its safety, I see no reason to wait decades until the scientists stop studying the relationship and call it “proven”.
 Approximately 70% of Americans and apparently more African Americans, are deficient and at greater risk.
 Learn more about vitamin D and cancer.
 Also, lean more about life-saving vitamin D in general.